ofzorzo/smith-waterman-fault-injection/README.md

 ./run_fi.sh -i 10 -m "dup"
 ./run_fi.sh -i 10 -m "seldup"
 ```
 After execution, statistics about the faults injected can be found in the output directory.
+You can find a report that analyzes and compares the three algorithms and how they handled faults [here](/report.pdf).
+Since it was written for a college project, it's in Portuguese.